 Advertising-The Company expenses all advertising costs as incurred, except for the cost of producing television advertising, which is expensed on the first date of airing.
 Advertising costs included in sales and marketing expenses were \$3.7 million, \$8.9 million and \$14.8 million for the years ended January 31, 2013, 2014 and 2015, respectively.
-Advertising costs for the three months ended April 30, 2014 and 2015 (unaudited) were \$2.6 million and \$3.6 million, respectively.

-Advertising costs incurred by channel partners are recorded as reduction of revenue.
-These costs totaled \$0.6 million, \$0.6 million and \$0.8 million for the years ended January 31, 2013, 2014 and 2015, respectively, and \$0.2 million and \$0.1 million for the three months ended April 30, 2014 and 2015 (unaudited), respectively.
-These costs were recorded as a reduction to revenue as incurred.
+The Company pays channel partners for channel advertising programs.
+These payments totaled \$0.6 million, \$0.6 million and \$0.8 million for the years ended January 31, 2013, 2014 and 2015, respectively, and were recorded as a reduction to revenue as incurred.